tandasat/RemoteWriteMonitor/README.md

 activities too.

- - It was designed so because it is far more difficult to track all written regions and reports only when it is executed (I wrote [that](https://sites.google.com/site/tandasat/home/egg) long time ago, and that was hell).
+ - It was designed so because it is far more difficult to track all written regions and reports only when it is executed (I wrote [it](https://sites.google.com/site/tandasat/home/egg) long time ago, and it was hell).

-- It does not monitor any of processes existed when the driver's installation.
+- It does not monitor any of processes existed when the driver was installed.
-Thus, the second injection will not be reported when the sample injects code into an explorer.exe, and then the injected code in the explorer.exe injects code into another process.
+Thus, the second injection will not be reported if the sample injects code into explorer.exe, and then the injected code in the explorer.exe injects code into another process.

-- It may or may not save the contents of memory that is really executed because it only takes dump at the occurrence of those API call.
+- Saved memory contents may or may not be the same as what was executed because the driver only takes dump at occurrence of those API calls.
 This is particularly true in the case of ZwMapViewOfSection().

  - These are limitations but will be fine for letting analysts know injection